hughjonesd/ggmagnify/README.md

                  "https://cloud.r-project.org"))
 ```

-This will install the latest github release.
+This will install the latest github release (currently v0.2.0)

 ## Basic inset